nuprl/buildabench_workshop/README.md

 I had an earlier run where Composer-1 was able complete the first task successfully, so it is not impossible.
 I started looking at the failures, and they seem to be typical flaws like hallucinated method names, and not due to underspecification.

+## Acknowledgements

+This work is supported by U.S. Department of Energy, Office of Science (DE-SC0025613).

 [SWE-Smith]: https://arxiv.org/abs/2504.21798